- 900 Exposition Blvd. Los Angeles, CA 90007

 - Hours: 9:30 am - 5 pm daily

-The Natural History Museum of Los Angeles County has unveiled concept designs by Los Angeles architecture firm Frederick Fisher and Partners (FF&P) that would support new uses for the west and south sides and establish new points of entry into the building from Exposition Park.
-Following a period of strategic planning for the future, the NHM West/South Project is the first major step of an ambitious 10-year program to revitalize NHM’s profile as the historic hub of Exposition Park, and reimagine the physical space and programs of its world-renowned Ice Age fossil site at the La Brea Tar Pits and Museum in Hancock Park.
+The Natural History Museum of Los Angeles County (NHM) has unveiled concept designs by Los Angeles architecture firm Frederick Fisher and Partners (FF&P) that would support new uses for the west and south sides and establish new points of entry into the building from Exposition Park.
+Following a period of strategic planning for the future, the Center for Nature and Culture is the first major step of an ambitious 10-year program to revitalize NHM’s profile as the historic hub of Exposition Park, and reimagine the physical space and programs of its world-renowned Ice Age fossil site at La Brea Tar Pits in Hancock Park.

-“Exposition Park, and the Natural History Museum as its anchor, is about to enter the world stage as a cultural, entertainment, sports, and education destination,” said County Board Chairman Mark Ridley-Thomas.
-“Its audiences are twofold: local Los Angeles County residents and visitors from all over the world, and the park partners need to connect with both.
+“Exposition Park, and the Natural History Museum as its anchor, is about to enter the world stage as a cultural, entertainment, sports, and education destination,” said Los Angeles County Supervisor Mark Ridley-Thomas.
+“Its audiences are twofold: local Los Angeles residents and visitors from all over the world, and the park partners all need to connect with both.
 This new project provides a vibrant and transparent window into the mysteries of our world and will be an exciting and welcoming venue for the entire community.”

-The plan includes a suite of new elements that will welcome guests to the Museum:
+The plan includes a suite of new elements that will welcome guests to NHM: